Pooh Shiesty: 2019–2020: Commercial debut

-Pooh Shiesty started off his career with his debut single, "Hell Night", featuring fellow rapper Big30, which was released on March 15, 2019, followed by the official music video on February 19, 2020.
-"Shiesty Summer" was then released five months later, on August 20, 2019, succeeded by the music video the following day.
-His collaborative single "Choppa Talk" with Big30 was released only three days later, on August 23, 2019, but the video was released a few months prior, on May 6, 2019.
-His final release of the year came with the single "Day One" along with the accompanying visuals on November 25, 2019.
+Pooh Shiesty began focusing on music at age 18.
+He started off his career with his debut single, "Hell Night", featuring fellow rapper Big30, which was released on March 15, 2019, followed by the official music video on February 19, 2020.
+"Shiesty Summer" was then released five months later, on August 20, 2019, succeeded by the music video the next day.
+His collaborative single "Choppa Talk" with Big30 was released on August 23, 2019, but the video was released a few months before on May 6, 2019.
+His final release of the year was the single "Day One" along with the accompanying visual on November 25, 2019.

-On March 11, 2020, Shiesty released the single "At It Again", but the visuals were released nine days prior.
-Four days later, he released the single "Main Slime", on March 15, 2020.
-On May 29, 2020, the latter song received a remix with an accompanying music video, featuring rapper Moneybagg Yo and record producer Tay Keith, the latter of who produced the original song as well.
-Two days later, Shiesty released the single "ABCGE" alongside the music video on June 3, 2020.
+On March 11, 2020, Shiesty released the single "At It Again", but the visual was released nine days prior.
+He released the single "Main Slime", on March 15, 2020.
+On May 29, 2020, the latter song received a remix with an accompanying music video, featuring Memphis rapper Moneybagg Yo and record producer Tay Keith, the latter of whom produced the original song.
+Shiesty released the single "ABCGE" alongside the music video on June 3, 2020.

 After releasing a few singles of his own, Shiesty received attention from Atlanta rapper Gucci Mane, who later signed him to his record label 1017 Records.
-In a joint-venture, he signed with its parent label, Atlantic Records in April 2020.
-They collaborated Mane's single, "Still Remember", along with its music video on June 19, 2020.
-The song became Shiesty's initial rise to fame and recognition.
-Only six days later, he released the single "Monday to Sunday" (featuring rappers Lil Baby and Big30), alongside the music video on June 25, 2020.
+In a joint-venture, he signed with its distributor, Atlantic Records in April 2020.
+They first collaborated on Mane's single, "Still Remember", along with its music video on June 19, 2020.
+The song was Shiesty's rise to fame and recognition.
+Six days later, he released the single "Monday to Sunday" (featuring rappers Lil Baby and Big30), alongside the music video on June 25, 2020.

 All three singles appeared on Mane's fourth compilation album, So Icy Summer, which was released on July 3, 2020.
-The first half of the album consisted of songs by Mane and the second half consisted of songs from the rest of the 1017 label; Shiesty's labelmates include Foogiano, K Shiday, Enchanting, Big Scarr and Roboy.
+The first half of the album consisted of songs by Mane and the second half consisted of songs from the rest of the 1017 label; Shiesty's labelmates include Foogiano, K Shiday, Enchanting, Big Scarr, and Roboy.
 Shiesty and Mane reunited within the album on the latter's single "Who Is Him", with an accompanying music video the same day.

 On September 9, 2020, Shiesty released the single "Twerksum" alongside the music video.
 The 1017 label (himself, Gucci Mane, Foogiano, Big Scarr, Roboy, K Shiday, and Enchanting) collaborated on Roboy's single "1017 Loaded", which was released alongside the accompanying music video exactly one month later, on October 9, 2020.
 Both singles appeared on Gucci's fifth compilation album, So Icy Gang, Vol. 1, which was released on October 16, 2020.
 The album is similar to the second half of So Icy Summer, but instead features different artists on the label.
-In November 2020, Shiesty and SpotemGottem linked up and collaborated on SpotemGottem's single "Beat box 2."
+In November 2020, Shiesty and SpotemGottem released a remix to the latter's single, which was titled "Beat Box 2."